Fry Family photos

 As many of the pictures on this website indicate, George Benton Fry was a farmer with a dairy barn (still standing in 1992) and mixed crops.
 Included were sugar maple trees used to create maple syrup and maple sugar candies in the spring.
 The farm is on Township 673, just east of Ohio route 58 and not far from the residences of the Pences, his son-in-law's family.

 Daughter Evelyn would later describe the period of the Great Depression on the farm as not being wealthy but "always having enough to eat".
 By contrast, her husband would describe growing up during the Depression in Buffalo, NY as increasingly desperate.
-He would first lose his father to an industrial accident, then his mother would lose two houses for back taxes after tenants failed to pay the rent.
-His education being interrupted at the end of high school, then was forced to fall back on the Civilian Conservation Corps for employment.
+He would first lose his father to a pancreatic cancer, then his mother would lose two houses for back taxes after tenants failed to pay the rent.
+His education being interrupted at the end of high school, he then was forced to fall back on the Civilian Conservation Corps for employment.

 Photographs and Images: parents, siblings & grandparents